lydell/elm-watch/README.md

 }
 ```

+Debugging tip: Use `console.log("my debug stuff", 1 + 1); throw new Error()`.
+Then elm-watch will report that error, and print stuff that you’ve logged.
+(If you use _only_ `console.log("my debug stuff")` with no `throw new Error()` you won’t see the log).

 > Note: `elm-watch-node` is only available because elm-watch happens to be written in Node.js.
-An implementation written in another language is not expected to embed a JavaScript runtime just to implement `elm-watch-node`.
+An [implementation written in another language](#ideas-for-the-future) is not expected to embed a JavaScript runtime just to implement `elm-watch-node`.
 In such a case you will have to make do with some other faster scripting language (like `bash`), or pay the penalty of starting `node` every time.

+#### Postprocess notes

+You might wonder why minifying for production is a concern for elm-watch, which tries to focus _only_ on Elm.
+Couldn’t you just minify yourself after running `elm-watch make`?

+- Well, you _could,_ but minifiers can be slow so running in parallel is important.
+But annoying to code!
+So you’re probably not going to do it.
+- elm-watch needs parallel postprocessing anyway for patching during development.
+- I think it’s nice to be able to easily test your minified code.
+With elm-watch, it’s one click away.

+Apart from minifying, you might be tempted to also cache-bust the JS files by putting a hash of their content in the file name.
+For example: `main.js` ➡️ `main.50f612.js`.
+It’s not a good idea to do that _in the postprocess script,_ though.
+While you might get away with creating the files as a side effect in your postprocess script, you also want to keep track of them all in one place and update HTML files pointing to them.
+Since all postprocess commands run in parallel, that can be tricky to do correctly (you’ll probably end up with parallel invocations overwriting each other).
+I suggest doing that as a separate step afterwards.
+(Unlike minifying, hashing and updating HTML files should be fast, so no need to worry about parallelization.) elm-watch assumes that your command is pure, so if you do things that makes that assumption not hold you’re on your own.

 ## Hot reloading